 HistoryIn 1916, the Lancia 1Z armoured car was built by Ansaldo of Italy.
 It was the most common of the early Italian armoured cars.
 Based on a Lancia truck, the armoured car was an advanced design for its day.
 For firepower the vehicle was equipped with twin turret mounted machine guns.

-The initial ten vehicles featured a further small turret on top with yet another machine gun.
+DifferenceThe initial ten vehicles featured a further small turret on top with yet another machine gun.
 This gave the vehicle considerable firepower for the time.
 As a result of experiences in World War I, steel rails were installed over the top of the vehicle for cutting wire.
 Having had good results with the early car, another production run of a slightly modified version (the Lancia 1ZM) or "Model 1918" was ordered.

-DifferenceThe major difference between the 1Z and 1ZM was that the 1ZM did not have the top turret with the extra machine gun.
+The major difference between the 1Z and 1ZM was that the 1ZM did not have the top turret with the extra machine gun.
 The Lancia 1ZM was the second batch of Ansaldo-Lancia armoured cars built.
 110 cars of the improved model were ordered in 1917 and all were delivered before the end of 1918.

+PuzzleSometimes difficult to identify from the original Lancia 1Z ("Model 1916"), the most obvious difference is the removal of the top machine gun turret.
 This left the 1ZM with just the one larger, twin machine gun turret.
 Other features that will help are that the first 1ZM's usually have two spare tyres mounted on the right side of the vehicle (on the 1Z they were under the rear).
 The cooling vents and front armour of the engine compartment are slightly different and there are fewer vision ports in the armoured crew compartment.
 The front bumpers were also simplified.
 However, some of the original 1Z series were modified to initial 1ZM standard by the removal of the extra top turret and up-dating the chassis.
 This makes it possible to find photos of 1ZM armoured cars with both 1Z and 1ZM features.
 American troops on the Italian Front during World War I trained with and used some of these vehicles.

-This chassis is clearly marked 1-Z without the later “M”, this possibly indicates it's possibly be one of only “6” chassis ever made!
+ConditionThe vehicle we have here, found its way to the Czech Republic and now Belgium.
+This chassis is clearly marked 1-Z without the later “M”, we believe this to indicate this to possibly be one of only “6” chassis ever made!